The Minnesota Department of Health also announced on Monday that 12 more Minnesotans with COVID-19 had died.

-Since the start of the pandemic, 1,860 Minnesotans with confirmed cases of COVID-19 have died.
+Since the start of the pandemic, there have been a total of 164,865 total cases of COVID-19 in Minnesota.

-The Minnesota Department of Health also announced Monday that four more Minnesotans had died of COVID-19, bringing the total for the whole pandemic to 1,771.
+The Minnesota Department of Health also announced Friday that 18 more Minnesotans with COVID-19 had died, bringing the total since the start of the pandemic to 2,437.

 The court ruled that ballots received after 8 p.m. must be segregated from other ballots to allow for their removal from vote totals in the presidential election, pending further judicial review.